- Course at a Glance

 - Code: BEE

-- Course Length: Up to 6 Years
+- Course Length: 3 years (up to 6 years Part-Time)

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

 The field of engineering concerned with the study and application of electricity and electromagnetism is electrical engineering.
 Essential to our modern infrastructure and conveniences, electrical engineers employ their skills across a large number of specializations, including the design of household appliances, lighting, building wiring, telecommunication systems, power generation, transmission, distribution, and utilization.

 With this qualification you will have acquired the essential knowledge which underpins both this and other fields of engineering.
 More importantly, you will have become an electrical engineering technologist.

 Successful students are thus likely to spend approximately 20 hours per week in order to cover the material adequately and to gain sufficient knowledge in each unit.
 This includes the preparatory reading, attendance at each webinar and the time necessary to complete the assignments and laboratory work.

 Graduates will able to be employed as technologists working in a wide range of manufacturing, industrial, chemical, military, mineral process and mining industries.

 Potential job roles include engineering and management positions in the following areas of expertise:

 - Electrical commissioning and power production management